 Keene is a somewhat small city located in the state of Texas.
 With a population of 6,568 people and two constituent neighborhoods, Keene is the 307th largest community in Texas.

 Keene is a blue-collar town, with 40.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Keene is a city of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Keene who work in teaching (13.37%), office and administrative support (7.65%), and food service (7.57%).

-The percentage of people in Keene who are college-educated is somewhat higher than the average US community of 21.84%: 25.64% of adults in Keene have at least a bachelor's degree.
+The overall education level of Keene is somewhat higher than in the average US city of 21.84%: 25.64% of adults 25 and older in the city have at least a bachelor's degree.

 Keene is an extremely ethnically-diverse city.
 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Keene residents report their race to be White, followed by Native Hawaiian.
 Keene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 34.82% of the city’s residents.
 Important ancestries of people in Keene include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Keene is English.
 Other important languages spoken here include Spanish and Pacific Island languages.